pluralsh/bootstrap/README.md

 This repo defines the core terraform code needed to bootstrap a Plural management cluster.
 It is intended to be cloned in a users infra repo and then owned by their DevOps team from there.
 We do our best to adhere to the standard terraform setup for k8s within the respective cloud, while also installing necessary add-ons as needed (eg load balancer controller and autoscaler for AWS).

+> [!TIP]
+> If you want a guided walkthrough of how to use your new repo and get started with a Plural-based GitOps workflow, our [how-to guide](https://docs.plural.sh/how-to) is an amazing place to start!

 ## General Architecture

 There are three main resources created by these templates: